 74% of people depend on social networks for guidance in making purchase decisions.

-Also, Did You Know, Who Runs The Social Network?
+Who Runs The Social Network?

 10 years ago, the term social media influencer did not exist.
 But today influencer marketing is a critical marketing channel along with paid advertisements on social media platforms.